 The apostrophe is the small but vital punctuation mark that makes the difference between knowing your sh*t and knowing you’re sh*t.

-But even if you’re not a professional copywriter, apostrophes are simple if you remember one simple rule:
+But apostrophes are simple if we remember one simple rule:

 Yep, just two.
 One is to show ownership of something – a possessive apostrophe – and the other being to denote a letter (or letters) left out of a word – known as a contraction or abbreviation apostrophe.
 It really is that simple.

 For instance, here’s an example of a possessive apostrophe being used:

 “Many believe a company’s carelessness over spelling and grammar could reflect a lack of attention to detail in other areas.”

 And here, an abbreviation apostrophe has been used to represent a missing word – in this case ‘not’: